go-flutter-desktop/hover/README.md

 # Hover - Run Flutter apps on the desktop with hot-reload

-Hover is a simple build tool to create flutter desktop applications.
+Hover is a simple build tool to create [Flutter](https://flutter.dev) desktop applications.

 **Hover is brand new and under development, it should be considered alpha.
 Anything can break, please backup your data before using hover**

+Hover is part of the [go-flutter](https://github.com/go-flutter-desktop/go-flutter) project.
+Please report issues at the [go-flutter issue tracker](https://github.com/go-flutter-desktop/go-flutter/issues/).

 ## Getting started